-The following year, Zelda was admitted to an asylum in France where she was diagnosed as a schizophrenic.
+The following year, Zelda was admitted to an asylum in France where she was diagnosed as a person with schizophrenia.
 In the latter half of 1930, she was transferred to a facility outside of Montreaux, Switzerland.
 After her release in 1931, the Fitzgeralds returned to the United States and had settled in Zelda’s hometown of Montgomery, Alabama.
-Around the time of her father’s passing, Scott left Alabama for Los Angeles leaving his wife devastated in a time of her grief.
+Around the time of her father’s passing, Scott left Alabama for Los Angeles, leaving his wife devastated in a time of her grief.
 It became too much to bear for Zelda to a point where she was admitted once again, this time at the Phipps Clinic in Baltimore, Maryland.

 After the commercial failure of “Save Me The Waltz” and Scott’s harsh criticism of the book, Zelda spent most of the 1930s in and out of psychiatric facilities.
 During her time in these facilities, she was able to take up painting.
 Like the only novel she had ever written, the response to her artwork was not what she expected.
 In 1936, Zelda was committed to Highland Hospital for the first time while Scott returned to Hollywood to work for MGM Studios.
 During this time, Scott carried on an affair with a movie columnist.
 His resentment of Zelda grew even larger when their daughter was kicked out of boarding school.
-Scottie Fitzgerald would later go on to Vasser College, which also further infuriated her father and leading him to blame Zelda once more.
+Scottie Fitzgerald would later go on to Vasser College, which further infuriated her father and led him to blame Zelda.

 Scott broke off the affair in 1938 and returned to Asheville.
-However, on a trip to Cuba in 1938 it would be the last time Zelda and Scott would see each other again.
+However, on a trip to Cuba in 1938, it would be the last time Zelda and Scott would see each other again.
 After Scott was brutally beaten and hospitalized, Zelda returned to Highland Hospital in Asheville.
 She was released in 1940.
 Later that year, Scott died later that year in Los Angeles of a massive heart attack.
-Three years later, Zelda would return to Highland Hospital where she lived out her final years.
+Three years later, Zelda would return to Highland Hospital, where she lived out her final years.

 The Highland Hospital Fire

 On March 10, 1948, Zelda Fitzgerald was scheduled to undergo an electroshock therapy treatment.
 While locked in her room, a fire had broken out in the kitchen area.
 The flames quickly traveled up the dumbwaiter shaft and had spread throughout the entire building.
 The fire escapes were completely destroyed since they were made out of wood.
-As a result, a total of nine women had perished including Zelda Fitzgerald.
-She was positively identified by dental records and also a lone slipper that was believed to belong to her.
+As a result, a total of nine women had perished, including Zelda Fitzgerald.
+She was positively identified by dental records and a lone slipper believed to belong to her.
 She was buried next to Scott in Rockville, Maryland.

 After the fire, the property where the Highland Hospital stood was still owned by Duke University.
 It wasn’t until the 1980s when it was sold.
-As of today, it serves as a facility for recovery home for teens and young adults.
+As of today, it serves as a recovery home for teens and young adults.
 It is said that the spirit of Zelda is known to be walking around the campus.
 Zelda was known for taking frequent walks during her many stays at Highland Hospital.
 A former employee of the facility recalled telling the story of encountering the spirit of Zelda.
 He claimed that she looked at him and was trying to remember his name.
 Others have also reported the spirit of a young man, believed to be in his 20s.
 It was said that the man had died at the hospital in an unrelated incident long before the fire.